Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Pick Strawberries at La Trinidad Strawberry Farm

 Visiting the strawberry farms in Baguio is one of the top experiences you can’t miss out on.
-Head to the farms for strawberry-picking tours or just indulging in all the strawberry-based cakes and local delicacies.
+Head to the farms for strawberry-picking tours or just indulge in all the strawberry-based cakes and local delicacies.

 Grown in farmlands around Benguet, fresh strawberries (and products like strawberry jam, strawberry wine, etc.) are the most popular souvenirs from Baguio for tourists to take home.